 Federal Student Loan Repayment Plans: After your graduate, there are multiple repayment options available for your federal student loans.
 You can review the currently available payment plans on the FSA website

-Emergency Funds: If you are experiencing challenges securing food, transportation, or housing, or have other financial issues that are affecting your ability to attend and succeed in class(es), we encourage you to apply for emergency funds.
-Please contact Kimberly Jones, Financial Aid Manager, for assistance by calling Student Services at 541-867-8501.
-If you are comfortable doing so, please let your instructor know about your situation.
-This will allow for a better understanding and could potentially lead to further support and/or resources.
+Emergency Funds: If you are experiencing challenges securing food, transportation, or housing, or have other financial issues that are affecting your ability to attend and succeed in class(es), please reach out to the Student Resource Navigator.